Bionic Tough Pro Gardening Gloves For Men: Product Review

 They’re positioned as a general gardening glove that does almost everything the average gardener could ask for, and are also recommended for those who work with power tools and other equipment.
 Sorry ladies, they’re only available in men’s sizes.

 >> If you’re looking for our review of the Bionic ReliefGrip Gardening Gloves, you’ll find it here.

 The description of the gloves sounded promising so I put them to the test to see if the Tough Pro gloves really are all that much better …

 I’ve owned dozens of pairs of different kinds of glove.
-But the silicon fingertips (except on the pinky finger) are a unique addition on the Bionic gloves that I’ve never seen before.
+But the silicone fingertips (except on the pinky finger) are a unique addition on the Bionic gloves that I’ve never seen before.

-Bottom line is that the silicon made an enormous difference.
-To this day, after hundreds of hours of use, there has been no damage to the silicon fingertips.
+Bottom line is that the silicone made an enormous difference.
+To this day, after hundreds of hours of use, there has been no damage to the silicone fingertips.

 The Bionic Tough Pro glove has another feature that I liked – the padding on the bottom of the fingers.
 The pads are placed at the midpoint of each finger on the glove.
 This may seem like a small thing but it helps distribute the pressure when gripping gardening tool handles and reduces the chance of blisters in these areas.